didier-wenzek/thin-edge.io/docs/src/understand/typical-iiot-agent.md

 ![Typical hardware](images/typical-iiot-agent-hardware.svg)

-All these capabilities are made available in the cloud using __device twins__, virtual representations of the actual devices with remote control to:
+All these capabilities are made available in the cloud using __device twins__, virtual representations of the actual devices giving remote control to:

 - manage firmware, software packages and configuration files
 - monitor the industrial processes,
 - and operate the devices.

 __The purpose of thin-edge is to support the development of such smart IIoT agents__, by providing the building blocks to:

 - provide a uniform way to monitor and control misc hardware and software despite the diversity of hardware and protocol,
 - establish a cloud virtual view, a twin, of each piece of equipment that needs to be remotely monitored and managed,
 - supervise on the embedded devices all the operations triggered from the cloud